 - 2010-JAN: A public opinion survey found that 63% of adults in Bogata, the capital city, favored marriage equality while 36% opposed it.
 5

-- 2011-JUL-26: The Columbia's Constitutional Court ruled that any loving, committed same-sex couple constitutes a family.
+- 2011-JUL-26: The Colombia's Constitutional Court ruled that any loving, committed same-sex couple constitutes a family.
 In doing so, the court ignored the requests of several Churches who wanted such couples recognized only as "legal strangers" -- as roommates -- without benefits and protectons for themselves that are enjoyed by opposite-sex couples in de facto unions or marriages.
 The court ruled that there is a "deficit of legal protection" for such couples under current law.
-They ordered the Columbian Congress to eliminate that deficit by 2013-JUN-20.
+They ordered the Colombian Congress to eliminate that deficit by 2013-JUN-20.
 If they fail to do this, then same-sex couples will be able to formalize their relationships before a notary couple even without the law having been passed.

 be treated equally before the law.
 The Towleroad website comments: